jwillesen/everyday-depression/some_perspective.md

 There's also an economic cost to depression.
 Because depression often co-exists with other conditions, it's hard to suss out the costs of depression versus the cost of the other conditions.
 But to examine just one aspect, [a study][presenteeism] shows that in 2010, "presenteeism"[^2] caused by Major Depressive Disorder alone cost employers $78 billion.
 Compare this to the $69 billion in [lost productivity from diabetes][diabetes-cost].
 The highest estimate I could find for the [_total_ cost of asthma][asthma-cost] was $56 billion.

-So many people who suffer from depression go untreated.
+You wouldn't expect someone with diabetes or asthma to go untreated.
+But so many people who suffer from depression do.
 Which means these costs are much higher than they need to be.

 [^1]: I chose this and many others sites in this talk because because they cite their sources.
 [^2]: Being physically present at work but not working effectively.